Funding Your Graduate Education

 • Certificate, Post-Master’s Certificate, and Education Specialist candidates are not eligible to receive GSEHD merit scholarships.

-• GW employees receiving employee tuition benefits are not eligible for merit scholarships.
+• GW employees receiving employee tuition benefits are not eligible for scholarships.

 • Awardees must not have outstanding financial obligations to the University.